inspect-nft/demo-spring/README.md

 ```

 ### Task Requirement:
-Library user must be Authenticated and REST API functions could be authorized.
+Library user must be Authenticated (Basic authentication is sufficient) and REST API functions could be authorized.
 The `REST` service must expose two types of endpoints for managing `Author` and `Book` resources, following base URI `http://localhost:<port>/api/v2/<path>` endpoint, which allows for managing the data records in the following way:

 #### Author API: